ucd-csl/Scapade/README.md

 Publicly available corpora from [Birkbeck University of London](https://www.dcs.bbk.ac.uk/~ROGER/corpora.html):

-* Birkbeck – 36,133 misspellings of 6,136 words.
+* **Birkbeck** – 36,133 misspellings of 6,136 words.
 Errors amalgamated from native-speaker section of the Birkbeck spelling corpus.
 Includes results of spelling tests and errors from free writing taken mostly from schoolchildren, university students or adult literacy students.
-* Holbrook – 1,791 misspellings of 1,200 words.
+* **Holbrook** – 1,791 misspellings of 1,200 words.
 Extracts of writings of secondary-school children in their penultimate year of school.
-* Aspell – 531 misspellings of 450 words.
+* **Aspell** – 531 misspellings of 450 words.
 Used for testing GNU Aspell spellchecker.
-* Wikipedia – 2,455 misspellings of 1,922 words.
+* **Wikipedia** – 2,455 misspellings of 1,922 words.
 List of misspellings made by Wikipedia editors

 Data provided by [Zeeko](https://zeeko.ie), a bullying education company in Nova UCD:

-* Zeeko Dataset – 232 misspellings of 163 words.
+* **Zeeko Dataset** – 232 misspellings of 163 words.
 Gathered from 15 Zeeko surveys carried out by school children in Ireland.
 Free-text field input on a submitted survey.
 Due to it being submitted the dataset may be more susceptible to typos (keyboard strokes) or auto corrects.
 * Misspellings were hand labelled by referencing the context of the misspelling and interpreting the presumed correct spelling.
 * Where a judgment could not be made, the misspelling was excluded from the dataset.

 ### Preprocessing

+The scripts to pre-processing the input data found in [/text_processing/](https://github.com/robertyoung2/nlp_phoneme_spelling/tree/master/text_processing) are as follows:

+* [dataset_processing.py](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/text_processing/dataset_processing.py) - Preprocesses each dataset creating the required word list for g2p and corresponding dictionary objects for each spelling tool to use as input and output.
+* [cmu_preprocess.py](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/text_processing/cmu_preprocess.py) - Updates the CMU dictionary to contain frequencies for each word from the SymSpell word dictionary.
+* [valid_word_process.py](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/text_processing/valid_word_process.py) - Creates a list of valid words that the enchant dictionary does no recognised.
+Used to ensure only spelling mistakes are extracted from the Zeeko dataset, not valid but unrecognised words such as 'Snapchat'.
+* [/zeeko_survey_spelling_extraction.py](https://github.com/robertyoung2/nlp_phoneme_spelling/blob/master/text_processing/zeeko_survey_spelling_extraction.py) - Extracts the spelling mistakes from all 15 Zeeko surveys.

 ## Results